mysociety/fixmystreet/customising/index.md

 this would be `templates/web/fixmypark` for the web templates and `templates/email/fixmypark` for the email templates.

 The full set of templates is stored in the default Cobrand and if no equivalent template is found in a Cobrand directory FixMyStreet will use the default template.
+Only make template files for those things you need to do differently, you do not need to copy all the files into your own templates folder.

 By default, the Default cobrand uses the templates in `templates/web/fixmystreet` that are used for the www.fixmystreet.com website.